Welcome to today's edition of the Rush 24-7 podcast.

 The neocons wanted to fight for all the wrong reasons.

-A lot of other people behave badly.
+A lot of other people behaved badly.

-How many of our professional pundits, people who should have understood very well what was happening, took the easy way out, turning a blind eye to the corruption, lending their support to the hijacking of the atrocity.
+How many of our professional pundits, people who should have understood very well what was happening, took the easy way out, turning a blind eye to the corruption, lending their support to the hijacking of the atrocity?

 The memory of 9-11 has been irrevocably poisoned.

-It has become an occasion for shame and in its heart the nation knows it.
+It has become an occasion for shame, and in its heart, the nation knows it.

-Remember how many times we've been lectured to by the great news media and the rest of the Democrats about not politicizing 9-11.
+Remember how many times we've been lectured to by the great news media and the rest of the Democrats about not politicizing 9-11?

 And here come these guys, Krugman and so forth.